Micro-credentials Policy

 Definitions

-The following definitions apply to this policy:
+The following definitions apply to this document:

-Has been defined by NZQA as a unit of learning which:
+Micro-credential has been defined by NZQA as a unit of learning which:

 - certifies the achievement of a specific set of skills and knowledge